 It’s delivering new benefits to customers and new possibilities for the financial services sector because of governmental action, changing consumer behavior, and the innovation and collaboration spurred by financial technology firms.
 The concept of open banking isn’t too familiar to the general public, although it is gaining some recognition.

 But in one recent survey, 84% of Americans agreed with open banking’s central tenet: that they should have control of their financial data, and banks should not prevent the movement of money between other financial services.

 At Axway, we help companies develop innovative goods and services that provide a road to completely integrated finance.
 We can help improve and customize your consumer interactions with the support of fintechs and other partners.

-With Axway Open Banking at the center of your strategy, you have the tools and expertise to unleash the full value of your data and unlock all the open banking benefits: brilliant customer experiences, create new business services, and accelerate growth in the emerging world of embedded finance.
+With Amplify Open Banking at the center of your strategy, you have the tools and expertise to unleash the full value of your data and unlock all the open banking benefits: offer brilliant customer experiences, create new business services, and accelerate growth in the emerging world of embedded finance.